FarukhSaifi/CityPulseApp/README.md

 - Passwords are stored locally (mock system only)
 - Biometric data is handled by the device's secure enclave
 - No sensitive data is transmitted to external servers in mock mode
-- Firebase integration provides enterprise-grade security when configured
+- Local storage provides privacy and offline functionality